jjkr/spacerabbit/docs/settings_implementation_plan.md

-# QuickSpace Settings Implementation Plan
+# SpaceRabbit Settings Implementation Plan

 ## Overview

-This document outlines the complete implementation plan for adding a modern settings interface to the QuickSpace workspace switcher app.
+This document outlines the complete implementation plan for adding a modern settings interface to the SpaceRabbit workspace switcher app.
 The implementation will transform the current basic HTML frontend into a React + Vite + TypeScript application with a native macOS window containing a modern dark web UI.

 ## Current State Analysis